Air Store Bond Scheme

 - Obtain approval from the Changi Airport Group to operate an air store bond

-- Undergo TradeFIRST assessment and attain the minimum “Enhanced” Band
+- Undergo TradeFIRST assessment and meet all the mandatory criteria while attaining “Enhanced” Band

 An annual licence fee is payable upon issuance of the licence.
 It is based on the projected potential duty* or the average past monthly duty** of the dutiable goods stored: